California moves to declare coffee safe from cancer risk | CBC News

 Proposal would counter recent court ruling requiring warning labels

-California health officials are proposing a regulation change that would declare coffee does not present a significant cancer risk.
+California health officials proposed a regulation change on Friday that would declare coffee does not present a significant cancer risk.

-The proposal announced Friday would counter a recent state court ruling that found coffee should carry warning labels because of a carcinogen found in every cup of brew.
+The proposal would counter a recent state court ruling that found coffee should carry warning labels because of a carcinogen found in every cup of brew.

 The Office of Environmental Health Hazard Assessment says that a review of more than 1,000 studies published this week by the World Health Organization found inadequate evidence that coffee causes cancer.

+The agency implements a law passed by voters in 1986 that requires warnings of chemicals known to cause cancer and birth defects.
+One of those chemicals is acrylamide, which is found in many things and, as a byproduct of coffee roasting and brewing, is present in every cup.

-If the regulation is adopted, it would be a huge win for the coffee industry, which faced potentially massive civil penalties after losing a lawsuit over the issue.
+If the regulation is adopted, it would be a huge win for the coffee industry which faces potentially massive civil penalties after losing an eight-year-old lawsuit in Los Angeles Superior Court over the issue and could have to post scary warnings on all coffee packaging sold in California.

-A nonprofit group successfully sued Starbucks and other roasters and retailers to require warnings on coffee because of a cancer-causing chemical produced in the roasting process.
+Judge Elihu Berle said the companies failed to show that benefits from drinking coffee outweighed any risks.
+He ruled in an earlier phase of trial that companies hadn't shown the threat from the chemical was insignificant.

 Comments